Friday, February 13, 2026

 I won’t lie; I was hurt and embarrassed.
 To tell a further truth, I remember thinking that the interaction confirmed some of the critiques I had been hearing about elitism in academic spaces.
 I began to leave the exhibit hall, feeling, you know, defeated.

 And there he was, speaking to me as if we were colleagues.
-One of us was major--established and widely recognized, and the other was minor--just getting started, but that was not how he approached the interaction.
+One of us was major--established and widely recognized, and the other was minor--just getting started, but that was not how McBride approached the interaction.
 In retrospect, what may have seemed like a small gesture was actually a powerful act of affirmation.

 No comments: